 God wants the best for us, even when we don’t.

 Since those miraculous moment, I have been able to be more active.
-I can be around animals, grass being mowed near me without having to isolate myself, walking in any place I choose, being near trees of all types.
+I can be around animals, grass being mowed near me no longer meant that I had to isolate myself, walking in any place I chose became possible, and even being near trees of all types.
 I’ve had so many opportunities open up for me, with the results of those miracles.
+In fact, all of that allowed me to do my love of photography.

 These parts of my life are just part of what I have personally experienced in my life, and I thank Almighty God, my Savior Jesus Christ and the Holy Spirit for every bit of what I know are miracles.

 God loves and wants us to know Him, no matter who we are.
-While He performs miracle each day, many don’t notice them for what they are, some try to explain them away, but if you really think about the details of what occurred, there’s only one answer: a miracle.
+While He performs miracles each day, many don’t notice them for what they are.
+Some try to explain them away, but if you really think about the details of what occurred, there’s only one answer: a miracle.

 Check out the YouVersion Bible app or open your Bible if you have one, and see all of the miracles God has already done.
 Those people lived.
-Even those who don’t claim Jesus for who He is, once recorded much of the miraculous events that occurred.
+Even those who don’t claim Jesus for who He was and is recorded much of the miraculous events that occurred.

 If you are reading this, you too are a “living, breathing, walking miracle,” as written and sung by singer Matthew West in the video below.
 Listen to what happened to this young boy and others, and listen to the truth of this song.
 What have you got to lose?